 With today's technology we would assume that calculating a simple average temperature for Earth, for instance, would be easy.
 However, data biases and methodological differences complicate matters.
 Many of these issues have been mathematically corrected in recorded data.
-Given the corrections, it is generally accepted that Earth's average annual temperature has risen by about 0.4 C° (0.7 F°) over the past century.
+Given the corrections, it is generally accepted that Earth's average annual temperature has risen by about 0.85 C° (1.53 F°) since the widespread instrumental record began in 1880.

 Another factor that complicates the interpretation of the observed warming is the increasingly urban location of many weather stations as urban sprawl infringes on formerly rural weather stations.
 Early in the twentieth century many weather stations in the United States and elsewhere were located on the fringe of major cities.
 This was especially true toward the middle part of the century with the construction of major airports far from the urban core.
 Weather observations could be recorded at the airport in a relatively rural, undisturbed location.
 As cities grew, however, these locations became swallowed up by urban areas.
-This instituted considerable bias into long-term records as artificial heat from urban sources. known as the urban heat island, became part of the climatic record.
+This instituted considerable bias into long-term records as artificial heat from urban sources, known as the urban heat island, became part of the climatic record.
 Various properties, such as the abundance of concrete that absorbs solar energy effectively, the absence of vegetation and water surfaces, and the generation of waste heat by human activities contribute to the heat island.
 The urban heat island provides an excellent example of how humans can modify natural climates and can complicate the calculation and analysis of "natural" climatic changes.